-Cell phone usage is not permitted during the school day between 8:15 a.m. and 3:30 p.m. or in after-care.
+Cell phone usage is not permitted during the school day between 8:00 AM and 3:45 PM or in after-care.
 Students can use a classroom telephone in case of an emergency.
 Students are required to ask permission of the classroom teacher or after-school care provider before using the phone.
-Administrators, faculty, and staff reserve the right to immediately seize any cell phone seen during the times in which these policies are in effect, whether or not a student is actively calling or sending/receiving a message.
-Such devices may be used to schedule homework or appointments, but are not to be used to communicate with friends or family during these hours unless they are given permission by a school official.
-If parents need to contact their students, they can call the school office at 785-228-0490 between the hours of 8:00 a.m. and 3:30 p.m. or the after-school Google Voice number 785-422-7382.
-After 2:45 p.m. messages for students cannot be guaranteed to be delivered.
+Administrators, faculty, and staff reserve the right to seize any cell phone seen during the times in which these policies are in effect, whether or not a student is actively calling or sending/receiving a message.
+Such devices may be used to schedule homework or appointments, but are not to be used to communicate with friends or family during school hours unless they are given permission by a school official.
+If parents need to contact their students, they can call the school office at 785-228-0490 between the hours of 8:00 AM and 3:45 PM or the after-school Google Voice number 785-422-7382.
+After 2:45 PM messages for students cannot be guaranteed to be delivered.
 If you're running late, your child is safe in the after-care program until you arrive.
 Please call the Google Voice number 785-422-7382 to reach an extended care provider after the office is closed.